ducdamchi/checkin-app/user-guide.md

 # HTFL Makerspace Check-In App — User Guide

-Welcome!
-This guide will walk you through everything you need to know about using the HTFL Makerspace Check-In App.
-No technical knowledge required.
+Hi everyone, I made this guide to walk you through most things you need to know about using the HTFL Makerspace Check-In App.
 ---

 ## Part 1: How to Use the App